bedamat/bedamat/README.md

 Heyhey!

 🔭  I’m attending the WebDeveloper Course of the <a href="https://digitalcareerinstitute.org/" target="blank">Digital Career Institute</a> until spring 2022.

 🌱  I’m going to learn HTML, css, javascript, patience and a bunch of other things...

-💬  I studied systems theory / cybernetics and Music- and Media Management so I am really good with logic based stuff and I am quite savvy with all kinds of media productions and applications, and how to get them somewhere.
+💬  Before this I worked as a Gaffer or Lighting Technician in the Movies since 1998.
+In between I studied systems theory / cybernetics so I'm good with logic based stuff.

 👯 I’m looking to collaborate on fun stuff, but I'm quite busy, so it has to be really good fun..